LittleYUYU/StackOverflow-Question-Code-Dataset/README.md

 Human annotations can be found: [Python](annotation_tool/crowd_sourcing/python_annotator/all_agreed_iid_to_label.pickle) and [SQL](annotation_tool/crowd_sourcing/sql_annotator/all_agreed_iid_to_label.pickle).
 Both are pickle files.

 ### 2.3 How-to-do-it question type classifier
+The script that extracts features for constructing a "how-to-do-it" question type classifier can be found [here](data_processing/howto_features.py#L106).
+For details, please refer to Section 2.2.1 in our paper.

 ### 2.4 Code snippet processing
 The script for processing code snippets can be found [here](data_processing/code_processing.py#L311).
-The implementation of SQL parsing is adapted from https://github.com/sriniiyer/codenn.
+For details, please read Section 5.1 in our paper.
+The implementation of the SQL parser is adapted from https://github.com/sriniiyer/codenn.
 1. Installing package
 `cd data_processing/codenn/src/sqlparse/` `python setup.py install`<br>
 2. Processing code snippets (tokenization, normalizing variable name, etc.)<br>